NetSys/NetBricks/README.md

 To build:

+-   If building on a Debian machine, you need to undo some of the craziness wrought by Debian maintainers.
+In particular libcurl by default will not correctly allow Cargo to check server identity.
+To solve this install the `libgnutls30 libgnutls-openssl-dev libcurl4-gnutls-dev`
 -   Install Rust nightly.
 Make sure the `RUST_HOME` environment variable points to some directory where Rust will be installed.
 Also ensure that `${RUST_HOME}/bin` is in your path.
     ```curl -sSf https://static.rust-lang.org/rustup.sh | sh -s -- --channel=nightly --disable-sudo --prefix=$RUST_HOME --verbose```